FlavScents AInsights Entry for Ethyl Laurate (CAS: 106-33-2)

 3. Natural Occurrence & Formation

-Ethyl laurate occurs naturally in various plant oils, particularly coconut oil and palm kernel oil.
-It is formed through the esterification of lauric acid, a common fatty acid found in these oils, with ethanol.
-This natural occurrence allows ethyl laurate to be classified as a "natural flavor" or "natural fragrance" under certain regulatory frameworks, provided it is derived from natural sources.
+Ethyl laurate naturally occurs in various fruits and essential oils, including coconut and palm kernel oils.
+It can also be formed through the esterification of lauric acid with ethanol, a process that can occur naturally in some fermentation processes.
+Due to its presence in natural sources, ethyl laurate can be labeled as a "natural flavor" or "natural fragrance" in certain regulatory contexts, provided it is derived from natural processes.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs